hsinyenwu/RiboPlotR_addition/README.md

-### Here we describe how to generate gtf files for uORFs
+## Here we describe how to generate gtf files for uORFs

 Remember there could be multiple uORFs for one 5'UTR, and there will be multiple gtf files generate in that situation.

+### Generate gtf files for uORFs using genomic sequences and annotation for 5'UTRs and transcripts

 Note:
-1. Here we only consider uORFs start with AUG but you can modify the start sequences in the findUORFs (see ORFik package) function
+1. Here we only consider uORFs start with AUG but you can modify the start sequences in the findUORFs (see ORFik package for detail) function
 2. Requirements: (1) a fasta file for genome sequence (2) a gtf files with CDS information
 3. The following code works in Mac OS and Linux, but might require slight modification for Windows system
 4. The compressed files for: TAIR10_chr_1.fa and Araport11+CTRL_20181206.gtf are attached so you can try this function out.

 ```
-# Make uORF GTFs for one transcript
+# Make uORF GTFs using genomic sequences and annotation for 5'UTRs and transcripts for one transcript
 # rm(list=ls())
 library(GenomicRanges)
 library(GenomicFeatures)